rvennam/kube-code-camp/exercise-2/README.md

 Learn how to push an image of an application to IBM Cloud Container Registry and deploy a basic application to a cluster.

-## Push an image to IBM Cloud Container Registry
+## Build and Push an image to IBM Cloud Container Registry

 To push an image, we first must have an image to push.
 We have prepared several `Dockerfile`s in this repository that will create the